peereflits/Shared.Contentful/src/Contentful.Implementation/ReadMe.md

 The `ContentPagesQuery` contains basic examples of how to query Contentful for entries of a specific content type.

+The other code should be fairly self-explanatory.
+If not, drop me a note.

 ## How to run this example

 In order to run this example, you need to have a Contentful account and a space.